nzuguem/kubernetes-sandbox-environment/discovery/ephemeral-container-1.25-stable/README.md

 Ephemeral containers provide a solution for interactive troubleshooting when `kubectl exec` is inadequate, such as when a container has crashed or lacks debugging utilities.
 This is especially useful for distroless images, which are minimalistic and designed to reduce the attack surface, bugs, and vulnerabilities by excluding a shell or debugging tools.
 Due to these limitations, traditional troubleshooting methods like `kubectl exec` are insufficient, making ephemeral containers crucial for diagnosing issues in distroless environments.

 Ephemeral containers are created using a special `ephemeralcontainers` handler in the API rather than by adding them directly to `pod.spec`, so it's not possible to add an ephemeral container using kubectl edit.
-It is added using the `kubectl debug` command
+It is added using the `kubectl debug` command.

+> ⚠️ Some debug profiles will manipulate the ephemeral container's securityContext, and this can make debugging impossible if the [Pod Security Admission][k8s-psa-doc] are configured with the **enforce** mode set to **baseline** or **restricted**.
+>
+>
+> However, there is a way around this problem by configuring [exemptions on the responsible admission controller][configure-the-admission-controller].

 ## Test